Ahmed-Abd-elhamid/canvas-lms/README.md

 Quick Start
 ===========
-** For stable start, work on Node version 10 and Ruby version 2.6.. also be patient!.
+** For stable start, work on Node version 10 and Ruby version 2.6.. also be patient!. **Check using nvm and rvm guide at the end of README.md

 1)	Cloning Project to bashqash.. then enter bashqash, and checkout to stable branch
 ```sh